Reducing Storm Anxiety

 Prepare your mind and body:

 • Practice relaxation techniques to reduce stress and promote calm.
-These techniques are particularly helpful in preventing, or short-circuiting, panic attacks.
+These techniques are particularly helpful in preventing or short-circuiting panic attacks.

-• Learn more at the Mayo Clinic.
+• Learn more about managing stress at the Mayo Clinic or Health.gov

 Connect to Social Supports: